This is especially true for:

 An affiliate management agency can also share industry trends with an in-house team, provide objective, data-backed insights into what is and isn't working in their affiliate program, and offer strategic solutions for how to improve their performance.

 Without affiliates, there is no affiliate marketing.
-Yet, attracting and recruiting those affiliate partners to an affiliate program, not to mention managing and developing the relationship with them, is one of the most nuanced, time-consuming aspects of affiliate marketing; even more so when those affiliates are new, non-traditional and can offer unique performance value.
+Yet, attracting and recruiting those affiliate partners to an affiliate programme, not to mention managing and developing the relationship with them, is one of the most nuanced, time-consuming aspects of affiliate marketing; even more so when those affiliates are new, non-traditional and can offer unique performance value.

 This is why many in-house teams ultimately find themselves over-reliant on "traditional" types of affiliate partners and missing out on new growth opportunities.

 An experienced agency partner should have a publisher development team that has established relationships with a wide variety of affiliates – traditional and non-traditional.
-What's more, the publisher development team should be able to provide the in-house team with strategic ideas for new ways that these partners could add value their affiliate program.
+What's more, the publisher development team should be able to provide the in-house team with strategic ideas for new ways that these partners could add value their affiliate programme.

 Navigating the complexities of affiliate technology providers, be they affiliate networks or Software as a Service platforms, can be an overwhelming endeavor for many affiliate managers.